 In this regard, Sanhong Li believes that over the years of Java development, most developers have become accustomed to trusting the official Oracle JDK, and have not paid enough attention to OpenJDK.
 Therefore, switching from Oracle JDK to OpenJDK requires a process.
 However, with the efforts of these international technology large vendors, the OpenJDK ecosystem will be improved and its functionality will be more complete.
 In the face of continuous security updates and in-depth participation from many large vendors, this project should become an important public resource in the Java ecosystem.

-The Java ecosystem began to show a trend of fragmentation long ago, which seems to have intensified since Oracle began to charge for the service.
+The Java ecosystem began to show a trend of fragmentation long ago.
 Previously, to reduce potential concerns about fragmentation, AdoptOpenJDK strongly encouraged all OpenJDK providers to submit patches to OpenJDK.

 In this regard, Kingsum Chow believes that there are more and more choices for developers, which is not necessarily a bad thing.
 Moreover, different versions are actually very compatible with each other, and the migration cost is almost zero, which will not create extra burden for users.
 Different versions do have some differences in performance optimization and platform support.
 Developers can choose according to their needs.
 However, Alibaba is trying to push these technologies upstream, that is, to the entire OpenJDK ecosystem.
 This problem should be alleviated in the future.